radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 1. In the Main Control Panel, click the Zookeeper tab (requires [Expert Mode](overview#expert-mode)).

-2. Browse to radiantone/<version>/<cluster_name>/config/vds_server.conf.
+2. Browse to `radiantone/<version>/<cluster_name>/config/vds_server.conf`.

-3. Click the **Edit Mode** button.
+3. Click `Edit Mode`.

 4. Set the value for “oidcClientId” to the value recorded in the Client ID field in the previous section.
 In this example, the value is set to adap.

 5. Set the value for “oidcDiscoveryUrl” to the URL of the OpenID Connect Server.
-In this example, the value is set to https://<RadiantOneServer>:7171/openid/.well-known/openid-configuration.
+In this example, the value is set to `https://<RadiantOneServer>:7171/openid/.well-known/openid-configuration`.

 6. Set the value for “oidcClientSecret” to the client secret that was recorded in the previous section.